MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-group-entra-id-explore.md

 1. You can use the *BulkCreateGroups.ps1* file provided in the *AppCreationScripts* folder to create a large number of groups and assign users to them.
 This file helps test overage scenarios during development.
 Remember to change the user's `objectId` provided in the *BulkCreateGroups.ps1* script.
 1. When you run this sample and an overage occurred, then you'd see the `_claim_names` in the home page after the user signs in.
 1. We strongly advise that you use the group filtering feature, if possible, to avoid running into group overages.
-For more information, see the section [Configure your application to receive the groups claim values from a filtered set of groups a user may be assigned to](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to).
+For more information, see the section [Configure your application to receive the groups claim values from a filtered set of groups a user might be assigned to](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-might-be-assigned-to).
 1. In case you cannot avoid running into group overage, we suggest you use the following steps to process groups claim in your token:

    1. Check for the claim `_claim_names` with one of the values being *groups*.
 This indicates overage.